Paint Your Own Pet Rock

 Materials

 • Smooth rocks, you can find them at stores selling craft supplies like Wal Mart, Michaels and the Dollar Tree.
 They are usually located near the glass pebbles.
+You can also find lots of choices in landscape rocks.

-• Acrylic Paint (Ceramcoat is great, washes when wet, permanent when dry.
+• Acrylic Paint (Ceramcoat is great, washes when wet, permanent when dry.)

-• Paint Brush, Q-tips are great for making spots.
+• Q-tips are great for making spots.

 • Various decorations: wiggly eyes, feathers, felt, foam.